Editorial standards: editorial policy · Affiliate disclosure: affiliate disclosure · Family-tested archive — updated 2026-07.

 2. The Direct Swaps: Our Go-To White Beans

-Substitute 01: Great Northern Beans (The Perfect 1:1 Match)
+Substitute 01: great northern bean substitutes (The Perfect 1:1 Match)

 The Professional Rule: Use them exactly as you would a cannellini bean.
 No recipe adjustments are needed.
 The cooking time remains identical.